Unifying Learning Dynamics and Generalization in Transformers Scaling Law

 \section{Related Work}

-Several recent works have empirically explored scaling laws in deep neural networks \citep{kmh+20, hbm+22, rfcs21, hna+17, rrbs19}.
+Several recent works have empirically explored scaling laws in deep neural networks \citep{kmh+20, hbm+22, rfcs21, hna+17, rrbs19, hka+20, mka18, mas+23, sos+22, niu2024beyond, ivgi2022scaling, petrov2025closing, mehta2025scaling, bi2025scaling, cagnetta2025scaling, havrilla2024understanding, kas+25}.
 The study of neural scaling laws can also be traced back to earlier foundational works \citep{cd07, shs+09, at88}.
-From a theoretical perspective, various solvable models have been developed using random feature models \citep{bdk+24, abp+21, azvp24, bap24, ppxp24} to analyze neural scaling laws under specific limits.
+From a theoretical perspective, various solvable models have been developed using random feature models \citep{bdk+24, mrs22, abp+21, azvp24, bap24, ppxp24, dlm24, clkz21} to analyze neural scaling laws under specific limits.
 Additionally, theoretical analyses on linear models \citep{whs22, bcp20, sk22, bp21, lwk+24, lwz25} have significantly advanced our understanding of scaling laws.